Get,

 • Get regular dental checkups.

-• Avoid smoking.
+• Avoid smoking6.

-• Avoid using mouthwash straight after brushing.6
+• Avoid using mouthwash straight after brushing6.

 When to Seek Medical Help?

 Swollen gums are a common problem that some people may ignore.
-However, if the changes in your gums, the redness and swelling last for more than two weeks, you need to seek medical help.1
+However, if the changes in your gums, the redness and swelling last for more than two weeks, you need to seek medical help.

 Also, visit your dentist if your gum problems are associated with:

-• Bad breath
+• Bad breath6

-• Bleeding when you eat or brush
+• Bleeding when you eat or brush6

 • Pain6